yunxiaomr/yunxiaomr.github.io/_pages/about.md

 # 🔥 News
 - [Nov.
 2025] &nbsp; Welcome to our in-person meet-up at EMNLP 2025 in Suzhou, China!
 - [May.
-2025] &nbsp; We attend the DASFAA 2025 (International Conference on Database Systems for Advanced Applications) in Carlton Hotel Singapore.
+2025] &nbsp; We attend DASFAA 2025 (International Conference on Database Systems for Advanced Applications) in Carlton Hotel Singapore.
 - [Apr.
-2025] &nbsp; We attend the ICLR 2025 (International Conference on Learning Representations) in Singapore EXPO.
+2025] &nbsp; We attend ICLR 2025 (International Conference on Learning Representations) in Singapore EXPO.
 - [Jan.
 2025] &nbsp; One conference paper on explainable knowledge probing is accepted.
 - [Nov.
 2024] &nbsp; One conference paper on explainable multi-hop reasoning is accepted.
 - [Aug.
-2024] &nbsp; We attend the ACL 2024 (Annual Meeting of the Association for Computational Linguistics) in Bangkok, Thailand.
+2024] &nbsp; We attend ACL 2024 (Annual Meeting of the Association for Computational Linguistics) in Bangkok, Thailand.
 - [May.
 2024] &nbsp; One conference paper on self-explaining rationalization is accepted.
 - [Apr.
 2024] &nbsp; One journal paper on FrameNet knowledge is accepted.
 - [Oct.
 2022] &nbsp; 🏆 We get the First Prize on CMRC2022 (the 1st rank) of the China National Conference on Computational Linguistics 2022.